British Bahamas: First settlements

 The settlers from Bermuda established a colony called Eleuthera in 1648, naming it after the Greek word for freedom.
 These settlers were known as the Eleutheran Adventurers and sought religious liberty and economic opportunity.
 Their initial attempts to establish a sustainable colony faced challenges, including scarce resources and conflicts with the Spanish.
 Settlers anticipated to establish a plantation colony for sugar and tobacco, but found the soil relatively unproductive.
 Sayle, along with a number of the initial settlers, returned to Bermuda.
 The remaining settlers founded communities on Harbour Island and Saint George's Cay (Spanish Wells) at the north end of Eleuthera.
 In 1670 about 20 families lived in the Eleuthera communities.

 In 1666, a new wave of settlers arrived from Bermuda and established the city of New Providence.
 Charlestowne, named for Charles II, was established as well.
 Charlestowne was later renamed to Nassau, after King William III assumed the throne, with the German region of Nassau being in his family's possession.
 Lords proprietors, whom King Charles II had granted the colony of South Carolina on the American mainland, grew interested in the prospects of the Bahamas.
 They appointed Sayle as governor over South Carolina.
-In 1670, The Duke of Abemarle and five other lords were given a grant to establish a civil government in the Bahamas.
+In 1670, The Duke of Albemarle and five other lords were given a grant to establish a civil government in the Bahamas.
 New Providence was made the seat of government.
 There was no formal governor of the territories until the return of the islands to the crown in the 18th century.

 This settlement laid the groundwork for future British expansion in the region.